-One of the most difficult tasks for even the most experienced personal injury lawyer is putting a settlement valuing a case.
+One of the most difficult tasks for even the most experienced personal injury lawyer is putting a settlement value on a case.
 But it is a critically important exercise because, at the end of the day, we have to advise our clients as to whether they should settle their case or proceed further with litigation or trial.
 Certainly, our clients make their own decision.

 There is no magical formula or calculation to compute the settlement value of your claim.
 The reality is that the best way to value your claim is to get a few experienced injury lawyers to discuss the case.
 We do every day at Miller & Zois.
 We endlessly focus on how much your case is worth and what we can do to get you as much money as possible.

 But many people do not have access to attorneys or their case is at a stage where it cannot yet be valued.
 But they want some idea of what their claim might be worth.
 This article might be of help to you in better understanding how judges, juries, insurance adjusters and lawyers value these claims.